High-Dimensional Inference in Bayesian Networks: Subgroup Separation Scheme

-By separating the relevant subgraph into conditionally independent subsets, the problem of estimating the marginal probability distribution $P(X_e)$ can be split into sub-problems that can be solved independently, reducing the overall complexity.

-\begin{proposition}[Marginal Probability Distribution in Subsets] Let $\mathcal{G}'$ be the relevant subgraph of a DAG $\mathcal{G}$ w.r.t.\ a set of nodes $e$ and let $p_{\mathcal{G}'}$ and $p_{\mathcal{G}}$ be the respective probability distributions that satisfy the Markov properties.
+By separating the relevant subgraph into conditionally independent subsets, the problem of calculating the marginal probability distribution $P(X_e)$ can be split into sub-problems that can be solved independently, thus reducing the overall complexity. \begin{proposition}[Marginalization in Subsets] Let $\mathcal{G}'$ be the relevant subgraph of a DAG $\mathcal{G}$ w.r.t.\ a set of nodes $e$, and let $p_{\mathcal{G}'}$ and $p_{\mathcal{G}}$ be the respective probability distributions that satisfy the Markov properties.
 Let $S_{\text{all}}=\{S_1,...,S_N \}$ be the conditionally independent subsets of the relevant subgraph.
 Then the marginal probability distribution $P(X_e)$ can be calculated by independently summing over the subsets $S_i$ according to